jconkli07/CircuitPython/README.md

 ## CircuitPython_Distance_Sensor

 ### Description & Code
 The assignment was to make an LED shift from red to blue to green as an object got further away from a distance sensor.
-The distance sensor shoots out ultrasonic waves and uses how they have changed whehn they bounce back (intensity, time to return, etc) to determine the distance from an object.
+The distance sensor shoots out ultrasonic waves and uses how they have changed when they bounce back (intensity, time to return, etc) to determine the distance from an object.
+This assignment teaches how to wire and use distance senors.
+Also it dives into more advanced python with a lot of mathematical operators and variables.
+It builds on what we learned in the first assignment about changing the color of the LED.

 ```python
 # Jay Conklin